top of page

 Indeed, Harvey and his merry band of network executives challenge us to reckon with the deeper themes of the male gaze and the casual objectification of women that The Substance is tackling.
 Already, I’ve seen plenty of posts on social media drooling over how attractive Moore and Qualley are in this movie.
 I can’t help but cringe at them.

-The Substance wants to make you envious of her before ripping it all away and exposing Elizabath’s quest for eternal beauty as the zero-sum game that it is.
+The Substance wants to make you envious of her before ripping it all away and exposing Elisabeth’s quest for eternal beauty as the zero-sum game that it is.

 “You Are One”